Film / The Ledge

 - Homosocial Heterosexuality: It's really all about Gavin and Joe.

-- How We Got Here: The movie starts with Gavin climbing over the ledge and Hollis trying to convince him to step down, Gavin then starts telling to Hollis the story of the love triangle.
+- How We Got Here: The movie starts with Gavin climbing onto the ledge and Hollis trying to convince him to step down.
+Gavin then starts telling Hollis the story of the love triangle.

 - Lover's Ledge: Twisted in a very cruel way.
 The choice of place for Gavin's upcoming death is no accident.

 - Love Triangle: Gavin and Joe fighting over Shana.